KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 The application development team have asked you for a PostgreSQL service they can use with their workloads, which must be available on all three clusters.

-You are aware that the service level objectives (SLOs) for each cluster are different and want to tailor the implementation of the PostgreSQL service to each of the clusters accordingly.
+The service level objectives (SLOs) for each cluster are different, and you want to tailor the implementation of the PostgreSQL service to each of the clusters accordingly:

-The `iterate` cluster has low level SLOs, so you want to offer an unmanaged PostgreSQL service backed by simple Helm chart.
+- The `iterate` cluster has low level SLOs, so you want to offer an unmanaged PostgreSQL service backed by a Helm chart.
-The `run-test` cluster has more robust requirements, so want to offer a PostgreSQL service backed by VMware SQL with Postgres for Kubernetes.
+- The `run-test` cluster has more robust requirements, so want to offer a PostgreSQL service backed by VMware SQL with Postgres for Kubernetes.
-The `run-production` cluster is critically important, so you want to use a fully managed, cloud-based PostgreSQL implementation there.
+- The `run-production` cluster is critically important, so you want to use a fully managed, cloud-based PostgreSQL implementation there.

 You want to ensure that the differing implementations are completely opaque to development teams.
 They do not need to know about the inner workings of the services, and must be able to keep their